 Solution: With Coveo intelligent search, support engineers are automatically presented with knowledge and experts relevant to each support case from both your knowledge base and your ‘virtual knowledgebase.’
 Your virtual knowledge base may include content from systems like Jira, SharePoint, Jive, Lithium, customer communities, web sites and more.
 Making all the potentially case-resolving content available to customers and support engineers expedites case resolution and increases self-service success.

-To learn more about the fundamentals of Knowledge Centered Services v6 and how to tie them back to your roadmap towards more intelligent and effortless self-service, attend our upcoming webinar, KCS Fundamentals & Self-Service Success.
+To learn more about the fundamentals of Knowledge Centered Services v6 and how to make your company’s knowledge work for you, watch our three-part learning series.